-Frame rate refers to the number of frames produced every second, while the refresh rate refers to the number of frames displayed every second.
+Frame rate refers to the number of frames produced every second, while refresh rate refers to the number of frames displayed every second.
 If you own a 60 Hz monitor, then you’ll only be able to see about 60 frames, with a new frame being displayed after every 16.67 milliseconds.
-However, higher FPS on 60 Hz does improve your gaming experience.
+However, a higher FPS of 60 Hz does improve your gaming experience.

-So if you want to switch to a higher refresh rate monitor, make sure that your computer can generate frames equal/higher than the monitor’s refresh rate.
-If not, then there’s no point in switching for a 60 Hz monitor to a 144 Hz monitor; prioritize upgrading your PC before that.
+So if you want to switch to a higher refresh rate monitor, make sure that your computer can generate frames equal to/higher than the monitor’s refresh rate.
+If not, then there’s no point in switching from a 60 Hz monitor to a 144 Hz monitor; prioritize upgrading your PC before that.

 Doing so will reduce screen tearing if you’re on a 100+ Hz monitor.
 On a 60 Hz monitor, it’s best if you leave your FPS uncapped, or set it higher than 200.
 Higher refresh rate monitors also come with either G-Sync or Free-Sync.
 Free-Sync utilizes AMD Radeon drivers to reduce input lag, and improve your gaming experience, while G-Sync does the same but with Nvidia drivers.
 So, that’s just about it.